PepsRyuu/dock-window-preview/README.md

 ## Task List

-* Filter out Finder windows that cause crashes.
 * Show preview for minimized windows.
+* Improve performance of thumbnail generation.
+May need to implement window observation and caching.
+* Gather window data asynchronously, and don't show outdated previews if the mouse has moved off that dock icon.
 * Keyboard Controls.
-* Make configuration file configurable from menu bar icon, and reload configuration.
 * Minimize and close windows from the previews.
-* Improve performance of rendering of thumbnails and CPU usage for mouse tracking.
-* Custom theming with the config file.
 * Once there's a great user experience, investigate how to contribute to brew.
 * Support auto-hiding dock and dock in alternate locations.
 * Ensure preview does not appear outside of the monitor's area